Brooks McNiven

-Brooks McNiven (born June 19, 1981 in Terrace, British Columbia) is a Canadian professional baseball pitcher.
-He last played in the San Francisco Giants organization.
+Brooks McNiven, born June 19, 1981 in Terrace, British Columbia, is a Canadian professional baseball pitcher.
+He last played for the San Francisco Giants organization.

 McNiven was drafted by the Giants in the 4th round of the 2003 Major League Baseball draft.

 McNiven has represented Team Canada during several international baseball tournaments.
-He played for Canada at the 2007 Baseball World Cup, the 2008 Summer Olympics in Beijing, and most recently was a member of the Canadian contingent at the 2009 World Baseball Classic.
+He played for Canada at the 2007 Baseball World Cup, the 2008 Summer Olympics in Beijing,and most recently was a member of the Canadian contingent at the 2009 World Baseball Classic.
 However, he did not enter either of Canada's games during the tournament.
-He now works at rockridge secondary as a PE teacher.
+He now works at Sentinel Secondary School as a PE teacher.